Women’s Running Leggings with Pockets: Phone Pocket, Fit & OEM Checks

 Fabric platform: do not buy a fiber label, buy the behavior

 “Nylon-spandex” and “polyester-spandex” are not final specs.
-They are only starting points.

 That usually means locking these points earlier than many teams expect: